Bra Sister Sizes

 If your 34C is unavailable, a 32D or 36B shares the same cup volume.
 The fit will differ slightly in the band, but the cup capacity is identical.

 Some bra brands run a full band size smaller.
-If your usual band feels too tight, go up one band and down one cup — you keep the same cup volume with a more comfortable band.
+If your usual band feels too tight, go up one band and down one cup -- you keep the same cup volume with a more comfortable band.
+Shopping internationally?
+Use our bra size converter to translate your sister size into UK, EU, or AU sizing.

 Sister sizing is a shopping workaround, not a permanent fit solution.
 Going more than one size away from your measured size will noticeably change support and comfort.
 For the most accurate starting point, use our bra size calculator.